 I use a combination of tactics to help my patients lick insomnia.
 First off I give them a list of things they can do for themselves.* Second we typically will do acupuncture.
-If they are ‘adventurous’ or properly motivated, we do hypnotherapy.
+If they are up for it, we do hypnotherapy.
 If my diagnosis reveals a hormonal issue at work, I will suggest we do targeted supplements to get the glands back on track.

 *Among those actions they can take are these five:

 - Drink cherry juice.
 It’s rich in melatonin, as is barley tomatoes, rice, sweet corn, oats, oranges and bananas.